Top 10 Things To Do in Seville – an Illustrated Walk

 9. Eat where the locals eat at Alameda de Hércules

 Paella can be found around every corner in the old quarter, and many hungry visitors look no further than these restaurants.
-But in order to find some of the best tapas in the city, head over to the Alameda de Hércules in the nearby suburb of Macarena.
+But in order to find some of the best tapas in Seville, head over to the Alameda de Hércules in the nearby suburb of Macarena.

 Part avenue, part public square; this broad, leafy, pedestrian-only street is lined by lively restaurants and clusters of diners enjoying pleasant Spanish nights on the terrace.